 - Consider the environment (lighting, color scheme, and flooring).
 Daylight quality illumination during waking hours is beneficial, as it allows for the highest level functioning in residents.
 Color schemes should be calm, soothing and home-like.
 Flooring should be skid-resistant and familiar.

 - Ask about group and individual activity programs offered.
 Request a copy of the activities calendar to see what is provided.
 This can also transition into asking about care plans and wellness programs for residents.

 - Request information about room rates and services, and what is included in the daily fee.
 This will help determine whether residents and families are getting the most value for their money.

 - Evaluate how the facility gets to know its Residents.
 Many places have families fill out questionnaires and family histories to better understand each new Resident.
 This information helps caregivers tailor the environment to an individual’s needs.

 - Ask about safety policies and procedures.
 When selecting a care unit, it is important to find a place that balances the need for a home-like environment with the need for dementia-specific safety.

-If you or a loved one are interested in more information about Alzheimer’s / Memory Care, please contact us online or call our Memory Care Coordinator, Lindsey Little, at (515) 255-5433.
+If you or a loved one are interested in more information about Alzheimer’s / Memory Care, please contact us online or call Sharlynn Watkins, Admissions Coordinator, at (515) 255-5433.